EARTH (a play about people)

 Brian O'Neal & collaborators (Minneapolis, USA)

-Nadia Serantes & collaborators (Santiago, Chile)
+Nadia Serantes (Santiago, Chile)

 Toma Danila, Ioana Manciu & Horia Suru (Bucharest, Romania)